valkey-io/valkey-doc/topics/cluster-tutorial.md

 6. Wait for the failover to complete.
-To check, you can use [`ROLE`](../commands/role.md), [`INFO REPLICATION`](../commands/info.md) (which indicates “role:master” after successful failover) or [`CLUSTER NODES`](../commands/cluster-nodes.md) to verify that the state of the cluster has changed sometime after the command was sent.
+To check, you can use [`ROLE`](../commands/role.md), [`INFO REPLICATION`](../commands/info.md) (which indicates `role:master` after successful failover) or [`CLUSTER NODES`](../commands/cluster-nodes.md) to verify that the state of the cluster has changed shortly after the command was sent.

 7. Take the old primary (now a replica) out of service, or upgrade it and add it again as a replica.
 Remove additional replicas kept for redundancy during the